-All children and family centres host 'play and learn' groups, full of opportunities for your child to explore and learn through play.
+All family hubs host 'play and learn' groups, full of opportunities for your child to explore and learn through play.
 It is also a chance for you to meet other parents and carers.

-In some centres, specialist therapies are available from health partners.
+In some hubs, specialist therapies are available from health partners.

 Sensory play equipment is available during the sessions and many have a sensory area you can use.

 All centres are wheelchair accessible.
-Some centres also have hearing loops.
+Some hubs also have hearing loops.

-Contact a children and family centre with an early years hub for advice or support:
+Contact a family hub with an early years hub for advice or support: